Nottingham was launched as an Early Intervention City in 2008 and has since achieved a strong national profile in driving Early Intervention forward.

 Early Intervention is about breaking the cycle of under-achievement and disadvantage which some children, young people and families in Nottingham face.

-This investment in prevention and early help will reduce the demand on specialist services, improving services and reducing costs for Nottingham in the longer term.
+This investment in prevention and early help will reduce the demand for specialist services, improving services and reducing costs for Nottingham in the longer term.

 Nottingham City Council is committed to Early Intervention and this is reflected in major strategies such as the Nottingham Plan and the Children and Young People's Plan.
 Activity is driven forwards through five key work strands:

-Projects: Pilot projects and the testing of existing services have given the opportunity to adapt or investigate a range of programmes of support.
+Projects: Pilot projects and the testing of existing services have allowed adapting or investigating a range of programmes of support.
 Evaluation of the projects means that they are either adopted into everyday practice, tested further or closed.

 Governance: Strong leadership across the City has supported the programme, and a Workforce Core Training Standard has ensured that a consistent approach has been adopted by the Local Authority and partner organisations.
 Early Intervention is a key principle when any new services are commissioned.